kclowes/gschool-blog/source/2014-04-19-Gimme-an-R-U-D.md

 Disclaimer to anyone looking at this post and the last:

 I am almost certain that there are better, more efficient ways to do everything that I have just done in this blog post.
 I am also pretty certain that I will look back on this post someday and cringe.
-That being said, this is the best I can do in this moment, and I simply do not know how to do it any other way.
-These two posts are about writing shitty code before I can write pretty code.
-Enjoy!
+That being said, these two posts are about me writing shitty code before I can write (while learning to write) pretty code.
+Thanks for bearing with me!